 Make no mistake.
-Customer service operations are going through a major paradigm shift that threatens the survival of many companies.
+Customer Service Experiences operations are going through a major paradigm shift that threatens the survival of many companies.

 Nowhere is this paradigm shift more prevalent than in the financial services industry, where it’s created a new realty for businesses.

 Financial services firms must adjust to this new reality as quickly as possible.
 Failure to do so poses a significant threat even to market leaders.

 To adapt to this new reality, companies must create exceptional, end-to-end customer experiences using every technique they can.

-Creating exceptional customer experiences can help them tap this paradigm shift whether you’re a bank, an insurance company, or another type of financial services firm.
+Creating customer experiences can help them tap this paradigm shift whether you’re a bank, an insurance company, or another type of financial services firm.

 Growing Customer Service Experiences Gap